Army of the Republic of Bosnia and Herzegovina

-Following the end of the war, and the signing of the Dayton Peace Agreement in 1995, it was transformed into the Army of the Federation of Bosnia and Herzegovina.
+Following the end of the war, and the signing of the Dayton Peace Agreement in 1995, it was after transformed into the Army of the Federation of Bosnia and Herzegovina.
 The ARBiH was the only military force on the territory of Bosnia and Herzegovina recognised as legal by other governments.
 Under the State Defense Reform Law the Armed Forces of Bosnia and Herzegovina were unified into a single structure, the Armed Forces of Bosnia and Herzegovina (OSBiH), making entity armies defunct.